 Most of the Linux Distributions don’t allow ‘root’ user also known as superuser by default as a security measure to prevent accidental or intentional changes that could harm the system.
-Especially in an enterprise setup this would mean disaster.
+Especially in an enterprise setup, this would mean disaster.

 What is a Sudoers file?

 The sudoers file is a configuration file in Unix-based operating systems, including Ubuntu, that determines which users or groups have the permission to use the sudo command to perform privileged tasks.
 The sudoers file defines a list of rules that specify what commands a user can run and as what user, and also controls the level of access they have to the system.
-The sudoers file is typically located at ‘/etc/sudoers‘.
+The sudoers file is typically located at ‘/etc/sudoers

 Note: To add a user to the sudoers file or sudo group, you need a user with elevated privileges.

-Steps for Adding Users to Sudoers
+Steps for Adding New Users to the Sudoers file

-Let’s go over the first method which is manually adding the user to the sudoers file.
+Let’s go over the first method, which is manually adding the user to the sudoers file.
 For this, you’ll need a text editor and a user with sudo or root privileges.

 If a user you’re working with isn’t added to the sudoers file, you’ll see this message.
 I’ve created a user for demonstrating within the entire tutorial.

-Adding Users to Sudoers File Manually
+Adding Users to the sudo group Manually

 Adding the user to the sudoers file is very easy.
 All you do is open the /etc/sudoers file and add the username to the list.
-If you haven’t already read through our tutorial explaining the sudo command and the sudoers file in detail.
+If you haven’t already, read through our tutorial explaining the sudo command and the sudoers file in detail.

 Let’s first open the file: